- How is UFF DA different?

 Is this a race?
 Yes and No. Yes if you enter the elite wave.
 No if you enter one of the recreational waves.
 Some of the obstacles will demand team-work.
 Don't worry if you're not running as part of a team... you'll get a pep talk right before we turn you loose on the course that will encourage your whole wave to act as a team.
 If you're strong you should plan on (and look forward to) helping out other runners that find particular obstacles difficult.
 We want to bring out the best in humanity, so be prepared to offer helping hands - or look for them - as needed.
 If you're in the elite wave, however - all bets are off and you should plan on being able to complete all the obstacles flying solo.

 Why should I race in the elite wave?
 Well, if you're keen to 'race', then this is the wave for you.
 Men and women will be separated into different heats of a maximum of 100 racers.
 These are the only heats that will be officially timed, for starters.
-Second, there is the possibility of earning some serious cash, with $1000 going to the top runner of each gender.
-Second and third place garners $500 and $250 respectively.
-Not bad for a days work in the mud.
-Elite racers will also get some extra swag to boot.
+Second, there is the possibility of earning some cash.

 How much time is allowed between waves?
-Waves will be released every 20 minutes (don't bring a stopwatch though, we reserve the right to adjust as needed to ensure a good race experience... it's our first year so there will be a learning curve!), with a 10-minute break after every four waves.
+Waves will be released every 30 minutes (don't bring a stopwatch though, we reserve the right to adjust as needed to ensure a good race experience.
 This break will allow us to change volunteer crews, clean up/fix any obstacles as necessary, re-hydrate, eat, void our bodily cavities, etc. There will be a corral for the ‘pending’ wave as well as the ‘on deck’ wave.
 Please be in the ‘on deck wave’ 20 minutes before your scheduled start time.
 A brief pre-race announcement will follow your move into the pending wave corral which will happen once that wave starts the run.

 Will there be race day registration?
 If there are any open slots in existing waves we may allow race day registration (cash or check only).
 We will not create new waves on race day.
 Race day registrants will pay the highest registration fee in their category and will not be guaranteed race swag or a finisher award (although we will provide them if we have any left over!).